 You need to analyze yourself and your drumming ambitions.
 To self-determine what the obstacles are in your case.
 Then make plans and set other goals to demolish the obstacles.
 So you can make greater forward movement toward your main drumming goal, whatever it is.

 If you Don’t Make Plans to Succeed, You Plan To Fail!

 The fourth reason that goals are often missed is a lack of proper planning, The goal is the end, but what are the means?
 What needs to happen to achieve the goal?
 What is the first step?
 What are the timings for these milestones?
 Are all the steps realistic within the timeframe and the constraints in place?
 And of course, the depth and detail of the plan need to be proportional to the magnitude of the final goal.

 So, begin today to plan out your drumming success with a clear plan.
+This setting goals for drummers post is the first step.
 One that helps you gain the skills you may need to get where you want to be, and, to remove the obstacles that may be in your way.
 There will be by necessity, self-improvement involved in reaching your drumming goals.

 Don’t Forget To Get Started Now!

 Finally, once you’ve decided that you want to achieve something and you have a plan, then start.
 More goals, in general, are left undone because of a failure to start straight away than for any other reason.
 It’s too easy to say, “I’ll start that tomorrow or next week, or next quarter”.
 If it is important enough to set, a drumming goal.
 Then it should be important enough to start working on immediately.